Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 Does FSMA 204 require EDI?

 The regulation itself does not mandate EDI, but many retailers require suppliers to send EDI 856 Advance Ship Notices to capture shipment traceability data.
+As a result, EDI has become a practical necessity for suppliers working with large retail and distribution partners.

 What is the most important EDI transaction for FSMA traceability?